A Business as a Going Concern

 How Management Handles Substantial Doubt

-If the auditor believes there is substantial doubt about the ability of the entity to continue as a going concern for a reasonable period of time, he or she should consider management's plans for dealing with the adverse effects of the conditions and events.
+If the auditor believes there is substantial doubt about the ability of the entity to continue as a going concern for a reasonable period of time, they should consider management's plans for dealing with the adverse effects of the conditions and events.
 The auditor's considerations relating to management plans may include the following:

 - Plans to dispose of assets